Zhenmao/bar-chart-race/README.md

 Replicated from [Bar Chart Race, Explained](https://observablehq.com/@d3/bar-chart-race-explainedb)

-Added colour mapping based on category so it replicates all functionality except for the replay
+Added colour mapping based on category so it replicates all including the replay